Best Welding Jackets

 Special Features

-• Heat Resistant.
-It has been made from heat and heavy-duty split cowhide flame-resistant leather to protect you from sparks and splatters
+It is Heat-Resistant.
+It is made from heat- and flame-resistant heavy-duty split cowhide leather to protect you from sparks and splatters.

-• Strong Stitching.
-Sewed with durable, heat-resistant US Kevlar thread (Reinforced through perfect craftsmanship on both sides), it is sure to stand up to brutal tensile forces that would otherwise rip apart a regular jacket.
-This is quite useful considering the vigorous work associated with welding jackets
+Strong Stitching.
+Sewn with durable, heat-resistant US Kevlar thread (Reinforced through perfect craftsmanship on both sides), it is sure to stand up to brutal tensile forces that would otherwise rip apart a regular jacket.
+This is quite useful considering the vigorous work associated with welding jackets.

-• Adjustable Collar, Cuffs, and Waist.
-The stand-up collar, adjustable cuffs, and waist are nifty features serving the purposes of both security and comfort.
-You can ensure that every inch of your torso available for damage is protected without distorting your posture
+Adjustable Collar, Cuffs, and Waist.
+The stand-up collar, adjustable cuffs, and waist are nifty features that serve both security and comfort.
+They ensure that every inch of your torso available for damage is protected without distorting your posture.

-• The use of genuine leather and heavy-duty metals in the buttons make it flame-retardant
+• The use of genuine leather and heavy-duty metals in the buttons makes it flame-retardant

 • It provides you with adequate protection and comfort for your neck area